u17zl/nestjs-user-vacancy-management/README.md

 ## Description

-A users, companies and vacancies management project deveoped with Nestjs, GraphQL, mongoDB and docker.
+A users, companies and vacancies management project developed with Nestjs, GraphQL, mongoDB and docker.

-A BFF server connected with 3 services (users, companies, vacancies) achieving the functionalities of user login and signup, retriving users, posting and retriving companies and CRUD of vacancies.
+A BFF server connected with 3 services (users, companies, vacancies) achieving the functionalities of user login and signup, retrieving users, posting and retrieving companies and CRUD of vacancies.

 ## Infrastructure